 THE FIRST ARTICULATION OF THE THESIS AGAINST LACHRYMOSE JEWISH HISTORY: “GHETTO AND EMANCIPATION” (1927)

 Below I’m copying the key moments in “Ghetto and Emancipation.”
 I want to quote them more or less in full without commentary in order to mark the two prongs of the thesis, roughly “for the “ghetto” and roughly “against liberal emancipation.”
-Note that the word “lachrymose” appears only once in this essay and again only once, and this time without irony, in A Social and Religious History of the Jews.
+Note that the word “lachrymose” appears only once in this essay and only once and without irony in A Social and Religious History of the Jews.

 Here we go: